-This volume explores the relationship between language and culture whilst considering its implications for the teaching of Modern Foreign Languages in higher education.
-Drawing on a comparative empirical study conducted at universities both in the UK and US, this text problematizes the impacts of a separation of language and content in German degree modules.
+This volume explores the relationship between language and culture while considering its implications for the teaching of modern foreign languages in higher education.
+Drawing on a comparative empirical study conducted at universities both in the UK and US, this text problematises the impacts of a separation of language and content in German degree programmes.

-Illustrating the need for a curriculum which fosters the development of intercultural competence and criticality, Parks reconceptualizes established models of Criticality (Barnett) and Intercultural Communicative Competence (Byram).
+Illustrating the need for a curriculum which fosters the development of intercultural competence and criticality, Parks reconceptualises established models of criticality (Barnett) and intercultural communicative competence (Byram).
 The chapters in this volume discuss a range of important topics including; language graduates with deep translingual and transcultural competence, observed differences and similarities between British and American universities and faculty and student voices: developing intercultural competence and criticality.

 Introduction; 1.
 Problematising the separation between language and content in UK and US Modern Language degrees; 2.
 Language graduates with ‘deep translingual and transcultural competence’; 3.
 Fostering Criticality and Intercultural Communicative Competence (ICC) in Higher Education; 4.
 Exploring faculty and students’ views on the ML curriculum and students’ development of critical cultural awareness and criticality; 5.
 Observed differences and similarities between British and American universities; 6.
 Fostering criticality development; 7.
 The development of intercultural competence and critical cultural awareness; 8.
 Defining and contextualising two emerging new competencies: communicative criticality and savoir se reconnaître; 9.
 Towards a new understanding of language degrees and critical cultural awareness: Implications for theory, research and practice